-Our Crabgrass Management service works over several seasons to reduce this ugly, aggressive and invasive weed grass that occupies an otherwise beautiful lawn.
+Crabgrass Management is achieved in partnership with you, over several seasons to reduce this ugly, aggressive and invasive weed grass that occupies an otherwise beautiful lawn.
 Crabgrass seeds can blow in from neighbouring yards or fields and remain dormant for many years.

-They wait patiently until your lawn has a moment of weakness (examples: drought, heat stress, or the time you mowed too short).
+They wait patiently until your lawn has a moment of weakness (examples: drought, heat stress, or the time you mowed too short!).
 Only when these seeds receive the right amount of sun, moisture and contact with soil, then they will germinate and fight for space.
-They are annual plants that propagate themselves by releasing hundreds of seeds each year from each individual crabgrass plant, as they die off each fall.
+They are annual plants that propagate themselves by releasing hundreds to many thousands of seeds each year from each individual crabgrass plant, as they die off each fall.

 Who needs it?